w3tecch/typeorm-seeding/README.md

 ### CLI Configuration

-Add the following scripts to your `package.json` file.
+Add the following scripts to your `package.json` file to configure the seed cli commands.

 ```
 "scripts": {